fenago/katacoda-scenarios/apache-spark/apache-spark-rdd/steps/9/text.md

 	name.contains("Chandler")
 	}

-Let’s call the function with the parameter friends which is a List of type String.
+Let's call the function with the parameter friends which is a List of type String.

 ```find(friends)